johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

   - `title`: A string that specifies the title of the chart (e.g., 'Total Sales Trends').
   - `yAxisFormatter`: An optional function that formats the y-axis values (e.g., (value) => `$${value.toLocaleString()}`).
   - `tooltipFormatter`: An optional function that formats the tooltip values (e.g., (value, name) => [`$${value.toLocaleString()}`, name]).
+  - `timeRange`: A string that specifies the time range to filter the data by (e.g., '7', '30', '90', 'ytd', 'all').
+  - `setTimeRange`: A function to set the time range.

 ## 9. DashboardHeader Component